NU-CUCIS/MDGAN/README.md

 * H5PY 2.7.1

 ## Source Files
 1. `gan_training.py`: The script that trains the GAN that can generate two-phase microstructure image.
+After training, the trained model will be saved in 'model' folder generated in the current repository.
 2. `example_data.pkl`: Example data of synthetic microstructure images, including 10 2D microstructures.

 ## How to run it
 1. Download the file containing the weights of VGG16, [vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5), before the training.
-2. Run commend below, which trains the GAN and save the ooutput.
+2. Run commend below, which trains the GAN and save the trained model in 'model' folder generated in the current repository.
    ```
    python gan_training.py
    ```